halaoner/azure-demo/iac-challenge.md

 2. Write down (in a separate file in this repo) the command required to deploy the IaC file(s) to Azure.
 The deployment should target the environment name (`envName`) `qa` to the existing resource group `devops-interview`.
 3. During the interview session, you will guide us through the code and elaborate on your thoughts and decisions.

-> NOTE: There's no single right or wrong solution.
-Of course the code should work, but generally we are interested in learning how you approach this challenge.

-## Questions & Contact

-If there are questions or some things are unclear, make a decision based on your best guess and take a note.
-If you get stuck and you need to talk to be before the Interview session, feel free to send me an [email](mailto:seggenschwiler@hamilton-medical.com) or [chat with me on Teams](https://teams.microsoft.com/l/chat/0/0?users=seggenschwiler@hamilton-medical.com).

-Have fun, good luck and looking forward to talk soon!
-_Stefan & the Digital Solutions Dev Team_